glpi-project/doc/source/modules/configuration/dropdowns/general.rst

 This list is a flat list of values valid for all entities.

 It includes the value you want to blacklist as well as what type to blacklist (IP, MAC, serial number, UUID or email).
-Blacklists are used for automatic imports via an inventory agent or by the email collector.
+Blacklists are used for automatic imports via an inventory agent or by the receiver.

 This dropdown type cannot be translated.